How to Improve Your Listening Skills as a Language Learner – an In-Depth Guide

 Duolingo includes simple active listening exercises that require you to answer questions and solve puzzles in response to a short audio clip.

-Rather than listen to a podcast in the car, listen to it at your desk with a pen and piece of paper (or a computer) and start to transcribe what you hear.
+Rather than listen to a podcast in the car, listen to it at your desk with a pen and piece of paper and start transcribing what you hear.

-Write down what you do understand and see if you can fill the holes by guessing the missing information from context.
+Write down what you do understand.
+See if you can fill the holes by guessing the missing information from context.
 Or try listening to a short section of the audio a number of times to fill in the blanks.

-How to Work on Your Listening Skills with Activities Other than Listening
+How to Improve Your Listening Skills with Activities Other than Listening

 There are two main reasons people struggle with listening:

-- You can’t connect the sounds of the language to words that you know on paper—this could be due to the speed of the speaker, their accent or simply a lack of high stakes active practice.
-Or,
+- You can’t connect the sounds of the language to words that you know on paper.
+This could be due to the speed of the speaker, their accent or simply a lack of high stakes active practice.

 - You can make out the sounds of the language and you can connect those sounds with words, but you just don’t know what the words mean.
 This could be because you don’t know enough of the language yet.

-If you have spent a lot of time buried in books with your target language then chances are you are struggling to understand because of reason number one.
-You need to put yourself in more high stakes active listening scenarios or, at least spend more time doing low stakes active listening activities.
+If you have spent a lot of time buried in books with your target language, chances are you are struggling because of reason number one.
+You need to put yourself in more high stakes active listening scenarios or, at least, spend more time doing low stakes active listening activities.

 In other words, you need to put yourself in situations where you can develop your ear as effectively as possible by increasing the stakes (use techniques above).